apigear-io/performance-checks/README.md

 unix:
 python testRunner/testRunner/testRunner.py "testRunner/testRunner/scenarios/olink_single_object_setProperty.txt" "relative-path-to-cpp-executables-used-by-scenario" "relative-path-to-qt-executables-used-by-scenario"

-Have in mind that you need to make sure that executables find all the neceassry dlls (either set paths for them or just copy the dlls into the folders).
+Have in mind that you need to make sure that executables find all the necessary dlls (either set paths for them or just copy the dlls into the folders).
 Test runner produces reports in main directory.

 ### Changing an API